zbarnz/Git-Contribution-Script/README.md

 ### NOTE:
 **This will not work if this repository is forked.
 You must clone the repository and push that to GitHub.**
-This is because GitHub considers forked repositories to be a temporary workspace to be used before pushing commits to a main repository.
+This is because GitHub considers forked repositories to be a temporary workspace to be used before merging commits to a main repository.

 ## Setup